Lucassiqueiraa/Mobile-first/README.md

   <img alt="Projeto mobile first" src="https://i.imgur.com/A3ZUNzo.png" width="50%">
 </p>

-## 🚀 Tecnologias
+## 🚀 technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML e CSS;
 - Git e Github.

-## 💻 Projeto
+## 💻 Project

-Landing Page de uma sorveteria e as suas especialidades
+Landing Page of an ice cream shop and its specialties
 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/community/file/1169028052212317700). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can view the project layout through [THIS LINK](https://www.figma.com/community/file/1169028052212317700).
+You must have an account at [Figma](https://figma.com) to access it.

-## :memo: Licença
+## :memo: Licensed

-Esse projeto está sob a licença MIT.
+This project is licensed under the MIT license.

 ---